10 Stunning Spots for Sea Kayaking in New Zealand

 Where to Go Sea Kayaking in New Zealand

 There’s a pretty common rule in New Zealand that where there’s a coastal town, there’s kayaking.
 Kiwis love to get out on the water and kayaking is an awesome way to do it!
-There’s nothing like the feeling of working for those stunning coastal views of pristine beaches, rugged cliffs, island and marine wildlife.
-With more than 15,000km of coastline in New Zealand, you bet there is a lot of sea kayaking to be done here.
-Nevertheless, we’ll make the decision of picking a kayaking location easier by listing these stunning spots for sea kayaking in New Zealand!
+Nothing beats the feeling of working for those stunning coastal views of pristine beaches, rugged cliffs, islands and marine wildlife.
+With more than 15,000 km of coastline in New Zealand, you bet there is a lot of sea kayaking to be done here.
+We’ll make the decision of picking a kayaking location easier by listing these stunning spots for sea kayaking in New Zealand!

 All kayaking tours in New Zealand include a quick introductory lesson for kayaking, which is great if you have never paddled before.
 Otherwise, there are often options to hire a kayak and explore at your own leisure.